TACTIC: If you get an Internet account, use a quality service, and consider a permanent email address.

 There has been an explosion in companies that will provide you with Internet access.
 You can spend around $20 per month for unlimited access to the Internet and your own email account.

 Here are some things to consider when considering an ISP:

 - Reputation of provider.
 How long has the company been in business?
 Are there written, independent reviews of the reliability and quality of the company's Internet connection and customer service?
 Check computer magazines for ratings and reviews of national Internet access providers.

 - What you need.
 The ISP industry has evolved a standard package of services that most people need (access to the Web and Internet email).
 There may be variations, but the standard package offered by a reputable ISP is what you will probably need as a beginner.
-Find out about spam and virus protection for your email and popup blocking software for use with your Web browser.

 When you sign up with an ISP, the email address assigned to you will usually include the name of the ISP.
 For example, your email address might be firstname.lastname@example.org or email@example.com.
 You can give out this email address to your friends and contacts, but what if you switch your Internet service provider?
 Your email address will change.
 You will have to tell all your contacts.
 You may also have to reprint your business cards and re-enter your email address in many places.

 You can give yourself a stable Internet identity by establishing a permanent email address.
 This may cost extra, but the permanence you gain may be worth it.
 Here are two ways you can do this: